 Several photopolymerization 3D printer manufacturers were present as exhibitors.
 Some like EnvisionTEC and DWS are already well established in the industry, presenting a wide range of systems and materials for modeling and casting (and direct manufacturing in the case of DWS’s IRIX nanoceramic).

 The jewelry sector is painstakingly slow in adopting – and admitting to adopting – new technologies.
-And yet there are already within it so many examples of how 3D printing can forever change the workflow, almost like going from a square wheel to a round one.
+And yet there are already within it so many examples of how 3D printing can forever change the workflow, almost like going from a square wheel to a rounded one.